bcgsc/mavis/docs/source/glossary.rst

     orientation
         always specified with respect to the positive/forward strand on the reference.
 Defined in the code by the enum-like object :py:attr:`~structural_variant.constants.ORIENT`

+    untemplated sequence
+        a sequence that does not align to the reference template.
+Within SVMerge this generally refers to the sequence that is between two breakpoints

 Read Terms
 ------------